isabella-projects/drag-and-drop/README.md

 -   Drag & Drop web application using TypeScript + Vite.
 This project is part of my TypeScript learning journey.
 You can add title, description and assign people to a project.
 When your project is finished, you can simply drag & drop onto the finished projects section to mark the project as done.

--   Drag & Drop web application using TypeScript + Vite.
-This project is part of my TypeScript learning journey.
-You can add title, description and assign people to a project.
-When your project is finished, you can simply drag & drop onto the finished projects section to mark the project as done.

 ![mockup](https://github.com/isabella-projects/drag-and-drop/assets/76888305/f0ca1cba-31db-409b-a157-d4423e5fee56)

 > _The styling is just for demo purposes and not final.
 Functionality is considered as more important!_